Did anyone have time to reach their career transformation goals in 2023?

 6. Don’t Burn Bridges

 After you have landed a brand new job for 2020, leave your old job on a positive note.
 Regardless of how you feel about your former position – good or bad – make sure you don’t burn bridges.
-Never speak ill of former employers or companies, as you never know when you may see them again in the future.
-As well, the world truly is a small place, and you can’t be certain as to who’s friends with whom.
+Never speak ill of former employers or companies, as you never know when you may see them again.
+The world is also small, and you can’t be sure who’s friends with whom.

 Keep your relationships professional and positive at all times, and you should not have to worry about this coming back to bite you at some point down the road.

 Don’t become stuck in the same career rut as last year.
 Act now, regardless of the new path you wish to take.

 Don’t let your life or prospective career opportunities pass you by!